-Ultimately, everyone wanted more or less the same thing: to gain a strong command of JavaScript.
-For some, this was to secure their first role in tech.
-For others, it was to level up in their current job or start a business.
+Ultimately, everyone wants more or less the same thing: to gain a strong command of JavaScript so they can find their first job in tech.

 Two targets, and two different mentalities entering the interview.